Corporate sustainability: what the EU expects from companies

 Corporate Sustainability Reporting Directive

-Under the Corporate Sustainability Reporting Directive, large companies are required to provide transparent data concerning their societal and environmental measures.
+Under the Corporate Sustainability Reporting Directive, large companies are required to provide transparent data and sustainability information as part of their regular financial reporting for investors and consumers to be able to compare their performance.